garydavenport73/PreferredSoundPlayer/README.md

 #### You may not need a looping function to loop sounds:
 ##### A note on looping sounds in general:
 If you using a game loop in game building, you don't actually need to use these looping functions at all (although it may be a little more convenient).
 You may notice that this module, and other packages I have written, all contain a function called getIsPlaying(yoursound).
 You can simply implement a check in your game loop to see if yoursong is playing.
 If it is, don't do anything.
-If it is not, play the sound with `yoursound=soundplay("yourfilename.wav")`.
+If it is not, play the sound with `yoursound = soundplay("yourfilename.wav")`.
 Maybe check every 10 frames or something like that in the game loop.

 ### Other function references/aliases:
 I have included these aliases, in case this module is dropped in as a replacement for my other 2 sound playing modules, `oswaveplayer` and `preferredwaveplayer`.
 In other words, if someone has used those modules in a project and they need more functionality, they can import this one and it should work as it contains the same functions, but different implementation.
 These 3 function names are available, but they simply are references for backwards compatibility.
 ```
-playwave=soundplay
+playwave = soundplay
-stopwave=stopsound
+stopwave = stopsound
-loopwave=loopsound
+loopwave = loopsound
 ```
 ### Notes about using this module as a replacement in the playsound module: